EuropePMC/techblog/drafts/2018-02-22-importance-of-software-testing-in-ci-cd.md

 ## Conclusion

-Considering the multiple iterations in the Agile/DevOps model, **Testing** is one of the most important phases of software delivery and to fast track the testing process, automated functional & non-functional test-scripts are in high demand.
-In the ideal scenario, each Agile team may have at least one QA resource who ensures the Testing activities for the current sprint as well as taking care of the existing functionalities through the Regression Tests.
-It is also very clear that Test Automation is not the responsibility of a DevOps engineer whereas he/she will concentrate only on the **Infrastructure Automation** rather than enhance your **codebase**.
+Considering the multiple iterations over code in the Agile/DevOps software development model, testing is one of the most important phases of software delivery.
+To fast-track the testing process, automated functional & non-functional test-scripts are recommended.
+In the ideal scenario, each Agile team may have at least one QA resource who performs the testing activities for the current sprint, as well as ensuring the preservation of existing functionalities through regression tests.

 ### Useful links
 * [Testing Pyramid](https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html)